cabo/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   <coaps://[IP_address]:join-port>; rt="brski.rjp"
 ~~~~

-The discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reference&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).
+The discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reference&gt; of the payload (see section 5.1 of {{RFC9148}}).

 ### GRASP discovery